-The Rule of 40 has become a mathematical expression of a familiar argument, quoted in the original Brad Feld’s post: “we can get profitable right away if we slow down our growth rate.”
-The idea is that in a SaaS business, one can easily trade off growth for profitability.
+The Rule of 40 is a mathematical expression of an idea originally featured in Brad Feld’s post: “We can become profitable right away if we slow our growth rate.”
+It underscores the feasibility of a SaaS company to trade growth for profitability.

-As the economy slows down, interest rates rise, and investors increasingly focus on cash flows, the Rule of 40 is put to its first real test.
-Suddenly, maintaining a healthy balance between growth and profitability is more important than growing aggressively while losing money.
+As the economy slows, interest rates rise, and investors focus more on cash flows, the Rule of 40 is facing its first real test.
+Instead of purely emphasizing aggressive growth at the expense of profitability, maintaining a healthy balance between the two is now crucial.

-In this article, we look at what is the Rule of 40, how it is calculated, when best used, and whether it is relevant in the current economic environment.
+This article explores the Rule of 40, how it’s calculated, when it can be applied, and its relevance in the current economic environment.

 Summary

-- Rule of 40 is a quick way to evaluate a SaaS company’s performance.
-It states that for a healthy SaaS company, the sum of its revenue growth and profitability margin (EBITDA, EBIT, or Free Cash Flow) should be higher than 40%.
+- The Rule of 40 is a simple way to assess a SaaS company’s performance.
+This rule states that a SaaS company is healthy if the sum of its revenue growth and profitability margin (EBITDA, EBIT, or free cash flow) is higher than 40%.

-- The Rule of 40 should only be used for companies with SaaS/software subscription-based business models.
-It’s not appropriate to analyze marketplaces, eCommerce, or other non-software companies is not appropriate.
+- The Rule of 40 should only be applied to companies employing SaaS/software subscription-based business models.
+It’s not suitable for analyzing marketplaces, e-commerce, or other non-software companies.

-- Inflation can make it easier to pass the Rule of 40 for companies that perform well on cost pass-through through simple price hikes.
+- Inflation can make it easier for companies to pass the Rule of 40, especially those that perform well on cost pass-through using simple price hikes.

 What is the Rule of 40?

-Rule of 40 is a metric to evaluate a SaaS company’s operating performance.
-It states that for a healthy SaaS company, the sum of revenue growth rate and profitability margin should be higher than 40%.
-The rule implies a trade-off between growth and profitability and that the former can be exchanged for the latter.
-In essence:
+The Rule of 40 is a metric used to assess the performance of a SaaS company.
+According to this rule, a SaaS company is considered healthy when the sum of its revenue growth rate and profitability margin exceed 40%.
+The rule implies a trade-off between growth and profitability, suggesting that the former can be traded for the latter.

-- If a company grows at 30% year-over-year, it should have at least a 10% profitability margin.
+- If a company’s revenues grow at 30% year-on-year, it should have a profitability margin of at least 10%.

 Calculating the Rule of 40